 The Italianate design is evident in a hip roof with a central gable crowned by a widow’s walk, the front portico and symmetrical room layout.
 The five-paneled front door with beaded detailing and pairs of high, double-hung windows with arched tops is typical of the Victorian era.

 Each half of the front of the house is a mirror reflection of the other.
 Matching bay windows flank the front door with identical arched windows above them.
 A pair of square columns supporting the front portico and two matching brick chimneys complete the balanced look of the house.

-The house was constructed of Douglas fir with redwood rustic siding, wainscoting and gutters.
-On the inside, "Peek-a-boo" cabinets have been installed on both sides of the front door to reveal the original construction.
+The house was constructed of Douglas fir with rustic redwood siding, wainscoting and gutters.
+On the inside, “peek-a-boo” cabinets have been installed on both sides of the front door to reveal the original construction.

 The stately newel post at the bottom of the staircase, characteristic of the Italianate style, was recreated especially for the house.
 The newel post and handrail are crafted from solid mahogany.
 The staircase, with its hand-turned balusters, is a good example of the high quality of craftsmanship in a fine Victorian home.
-Oak hardwood floors throughout the downstairs add to the grandeur.

 Many ornate brass chandeliers, once lit by gas, descend from Victorian plaster rosettes on the ceiling.
 Push-button light switches of the type used when homes were electrified may be seen throughout the house.